St Mary's Stadium: Non-footballing use

 As is common for modern day stadia, St Mary's is also used as a conference facility, with hospitality suites available for this purpose most days of the week.

 In the Northam Stand the Saints Study Support Centre – a club-run initiative to help school children outside class – can be found, along with the offices of Southampton City Training, a quasi-council run organisation which helps young people get vocational training.

-It is also used as a prom setting for many local schools of Southampton, including St. Anne's, St. George's, Wyvern School and Wildern Secondary School.
+It is also used as a prom setting for many local schools of Southampton, including St. Anne's, St. George's, Thornden School, Wyvern School and Wildern Secondary School.

-The stadium has also held film premieres for movies such as Casino Royale, as well as music concerts by Elton John in 2005 and Bon Jovi in 2006.
+The stadium has also held film premieres for films such as the 2006 Casino Royale, as well as music concerts by Elton John in 2005 and Bon Jovi in 2006.
 There was a tribute to Elvis Presley in August 2007 and Southampton fan Craig David played at St Mary's on 25 October 2007, although neither in the main bowl of the stadium.
 Bon Jovi returned to St Mary's on 11 June 2008.

 and on 6 June 2017 Robbie Williams had The Heavy Entertainment Show Tour.
 On 29 May 2018, The Rolling Stones performed at the stadium as part of their No Filter Tour.
 Alongside the Ricoh Arena in Coventry, St Mary's was the smallest venue on the UK leg of the tour.

 On 30 May 2022 St Marys Stadium hosted The Killers.

+Take That performed at the stadium from 1 June 2024 for two nights as part of their This Life On Tour tour.
 Additionally, St Mary's also houses the head office of the Hampshire & Isle of Wight Air Ambulance since its founding in 2007.

-St Mary's was one of the seventeen venues short-listed for use in the 2015 Rugby World Cup but was not selected for the final list.
+St Mary's was one of the 17 venues short-listed for use in the 2015 Rugby World Cup but was not selected for the final list.

+The site before the stadium

+The area the stadium is built on was for the most part previously part of Southampton gas works although there was also a certain amount of housing and guano tanks.
+As part of the construction of the stadium a partial archaeological excavation of the site.
+The area under the pitch was left undisturbed.
+This indicated that there had been some level of use of the site from the Mesolithic onwards.
+The site became part of the settlement of hamwic from around 800AD onwards.
+A cemetery consisting of both complete bodies and cremated remains was discovered on the site of what would become the west stand.
+The Northam branch of the Salisbury and Southampton Canal crossed the most north-west part of the site and now lies beneath the railway footbridge.